Where can you see the Calais dragon?

 How to get on the Calais Dragon?

 The Calais Dragon is made of steel and carved wood.
 It has spectacular mobility, allowing it to lie down, stand up, reel in, and even run and flap its wings.
 It can also breathe fire, smoke and spray water in various forms.
 By boarding it, you can enjoy a unique experience which lasts about 45 minutes.
 You have to stand on the back of the beast to get on its back.
-The tail of the dragon houses a staircase of about twenty steps, which leads you to the sheltered platform which has benches and railings allowing for panoramic view.
-It can accommodate up to 50 people on its back and requires 4-6 workers to handle to make the dragon live.
+The tail of the dragon houses a staircase of about 20 steps, which leads you to the sheltered platform which has benches and railings for panoramic views.
+It can accommodate up to 50 people on its back and requires between 4 and 6 workers to operate the dragon.
 There is no risk of shaking, as its maximum speed does not exceed 4 km/h.

 When to see the Calais Dragon?